maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

   <figcaption>And it's exhaust, an extremely important part !</figcaption>
 </figure>

-CO2 lasers are cheap and efficient but are limited to cardboard, wood and acrylic mainly.
-Fibers lasers can cut metals !
+CO2 lasers are cheap and efficient but are limited to cardboard, wood, and acrylic mainly.
+Fiber lasers can cut metals!

-### And the rest !
+### And the rest!
 Plasma cutters are for metal cutting by melting the metal (extremely hot plume).
-Waterjet cutters basically outputs water at supersonic speed that cuts through metal sheets, stones and almost everything (way more things than a laser cutter) and are mostly used in the industry.
-Hot wire cutters can be used to make artistical shapes in foam with a heating resistor a voltage on its ends.
-The end result is extremely smooth and the minimum diameter is of the wire itself which can be extremely low.
+Waterjet cutters output water at a supersonic speed that cuts through metal sheets, stones, and almost everything (way more things than a laser cutter) and is mostly used in the industry.
+Hotwire cutters can be used to make artistic shapes in foam with a heating resistor a voltage on its ends.
+The result is extremely smooth and the minimum diameter is of the wire itself which can be extremely low.

-## 2. To parametric design !
+## 2. To parametric design!
-So in order to do a cardboard design using the laser cutter, we'll basically need to set the width of the slots and their depth.
+So to do a cardboard design using the laser cutter, we'll need to set the width of the slots and their depth.
 The width depends only on the cardboard thickness (and a margin) but can be therefore set in a parametric manner in the CAD tool (meaning that a simple change of the parameter variable will change the whole design).

 ### CAD tools
-Basically we can use most of the tools described last week.
+Basically, we can use most of the tools described last week.
 Inkscape for example has multiple [extension](https://inkscape.org/gallery/=extension/) that can be used to make it more parametric.
 It's fairly limited (we need to use clone parts so that they are linked) but still a possibility for laser cutting.
 We also discussed other possibilities last week like Rhino and the Grasshopper extension.

 There are also specifically designed tools for laser cutting, like [FlatLab](http://flatfab.com/) that I will maybe use at the end of the week to design an animal or something.

-To complete my objective, I will personally be using FreeCAD (in sketcher workbench mode) that I learned last week and Solidworks as I know it well.
+To complete my objective, I will personally be using FreeCAD (in sketcher workbench mode) that I learned last week, and SolidWorks as I know it well.
-Execuc made a nice [module for FreeCAD](https://github.com/execuc/LCInterlocking) available on Github that can create interlocking cut parts from a 3D model, as 2D SVG !
+"Execuc" made a nice [module for FreeCAD](https://github.com/execuc/LCInterlocking) available on Github that can create interlocking cut parts from a 3D model, as 2D SVG!
 I will try to use it but I need to understand the basics myself first.

 ### The ~~horse~~ machine whisperer
-Getting a design is one thing but then you need to "inject" your design in the cutting machine.
-Each machine has its own drivers so this is one way of doing it.
+Getting a design is one thing but then you need to "inject" your design into the cutting machine.
+Each machine has its drivers so this is one way of doing it.
 But other tools exist like [Deepnest](https://deepnest.io/).
 Deepnest is an open-source software that will optimize the cuts and the parts so waste the least amount of material and time (merging common lines and so on).
-This also will improve quality of the final results by avoiding heat warping (distortion in the material due to the heat of the laser) with every subsequent laser pass.
+This also will improve the quality of the final results by avoiding heat warping (distortion in the material due to the heat of the laser) with every subsequent laser pass.

 ## 3. Machine setup and characterization
 As part of the group assignment, [Jason](http://fabacademy.org/2021/labs/ulb/students/jason-pettiaux/) and I had to characterize the laser cutter we were going to use.
 We wanted to check a few things:

 1. Check the focus
 1. Measure kerf
 2. Play with the power/speed ratio to find the good settings for our material for both cutting and engraving.

+For this part, I used plywood found at the lab.

 ### Focus

-For the focus it's actually quite simple.
-The Epilog as an automatic focus settings that uses a plunge to measure the material height and adjust the focus.
-It is however not to be used with soft materials as it will bump into it may leave traces !
-Hopefully for us, the length of the waist of our laser cutter is quite long so it's hard to be really out of focus.
+For the focus, it's actually quite simple.
+The Epilog has an automatic focus setting that uses a plunge to measure the material height and adjust the focus.
+It is however not to be used with soft materials as it will bump into it may leave traces!
+Hopefully, for us, the length of the waist of our laser cutter is quite long so it's hard to be really out of focus.
 Once the focus is done, no need to touch it again for the same material.
-We couldn't test it but we suppose that if dramatically out-of-focus, then the power would be more dissipated in the material and it may be actually better for engraving?
+We couldn't test it but we suppose that if dramatically out-of-focus, then the power would be more dissipated in the material and it may be better for engraving?

 ### Kerf